Koukyosyumei/NAIST-FedML-Experiments/README.md

 This reporitory is my research work in Aug.
 2021 - Sep.
 2021 at NAIST under the supervision of Prof. Kohei Ichikawa and Prof. Keichi Takahashi.

-I made the following several algorithms work in the HPC environment of NAIST with [FedML](https://github.com/FedML-AI/FedML)
+I made the following algorithms work in the HPC environment of NAIST with [FedML](https://github.com/FedML-AI/FedML)

 |name|code|reference|
 |----|----|---------|